mgba-emu/gbatek/index.md

-The following sectors are the Root directory, again, size depends on the info in bootsector.
+The following sectors are the Root directory, again, size depends on the info in bootsector (on FAT32 is it's a normal cluster chain with variable size).
 Each entry consists of 32 bytes:

 ```
   00-07  8    Filename (first byte: 00=free entry, 2E=dir, E5=deleted entry)